US CMA Vs Indian CMA

 As noted previously, a number of factors influence the US CMA’s salary and CMA India practitioner’s salary.
 The work description, employer, and geography are all very important factors in establishing typical professional pay.
 Location-wise, US CMA has a greater range than CMA India because it is accepted everywhere.
 However, because the US board offers this course, many MNCs and other businesses with US locations frequently employ these specialists.

 In India, a newly qualified CMA with no prior experience might expect to earn between Rs.
-3.5 lakh and Rs.
-4 lakhs annually.
+4 lakh and Rs.
+6 lakhs annually.
 However, you could make up to Rs.
-6 lacks per year if you have corporate experience and a strong academic record.
+8 lakhs per year if you have corporate experience and a strong academic record.
 The remuneration will increase as the position does with time and experience.

 According to the US CMA exam format, you will have four hours to finish 100 MCQs and thirty minutes to write two essays.
 Its syllabus is divided into 12 distinct topics that are related to the course’s two parts.

-A class 12th certificate and six months of an articleship are all that is required to apply for the CMA in India.
+A class 12th certificate and six months of an article ship are all that is required to apply for the CMA in India.
 However, for individual papers, you must receive a minimum of 40%, and for intermediate groups, you must receive an overall average of 50%.
+US CMA exam is a 4-hour exam which has 100 MCQs and 2 essay questions.

 On the other hand, CMA India is regulated by the Institute of Cost Accountants of India (ICWA), whose mission is to advance, manage, and promote the field of cost accounting.